 The guitar has upgraded tuners, and an upgraded Seymour Duncan Invader in the bridge position.
 The neck PUP is the stock Bill Laurence / Gibson design.
 Together this combination sounds fantastic, with the invader giving a little bit of a boost in volume for leads, and the tonal range is also very, very nice and compatible.
 This actually is one of the best-sounding electrics I have ever played!!!

 The guitar does have some dings and scratches that I have tried to fully capture in the photos, in addition, the edge of the guitar has some reddish discoloration -- perhaps from the finish chemically reacting to the foam in the original case.

 The strap buttons have been switched out (I have 1x of the gold originals and 2x of the original gold screws).
 The Tailpiece is missing 1x mini tuning wheel and the vibrato arm, but these replacements should be still available from Kahler, the manufacturer.
 I also have the locking mechanism for the headstock, which has been removed from the guitar.
 Even if you don't actually use the vibrato function, this tailpiece really adds some nice, beefy low end to the guitar, and it just sounds fantastic.

 The neck is a very nice 1 11/16th neck, and is very comfortable, like many of the early 80s Gibson necks.
 The ebony fingerboard is also great, and the frets are about at 50%, with plenty of life left.

-Please check our other listings for more unusual electrics, as well as Pro Audio gear, Ameritage Guitar cases -- and we are the world's leading manufacturer of 10-String Classical Harp guitars, with over 500 guitars sold during the last 10-years.
+SOLD Please check our OTHER LISTINGS for more unusual electrics, as well as Pro Audio gear, Ameritage Guitar cases -- and we are the world's leading manufacturer of 10-String Classical Harp guitars, with over 500 guitars sold during the last 10-years.
 Thanks for looking!!!